 !
 More taper info, from info file: "This run of shows (10/21-22-23/82) were that last shows of 1982 that I was able to record before I moved to Barbers' Point, Hawaii.
 I was in Party Mode #342.67b for the whole weekend and just had a hard time with that miserable 'pause' button.
 It was very distressing to look down and see the recorder not working and having no idea what happened.
 Well, that is not exactly true.
 LSD was in the mix -- go figure.
 Such was the price to pay for such a good time.
 This torrent is the first time that this show has been circulated.
 Hopefully another version will show up so the whole show can be patched together."

 !
 Historical: This is the only known recording of the final show of the Garcia/Kahn/Seals/Errico quartet of October 1982 (10/13/82, 10/21/82, 10/22/82, 10/23/82).
 As I have often noted in connection with personnel/band membership issues, and especially in the first half of the 1980s, the pivotal shows during fluid periods were often a little off-the-beaten path and less likely to have been taped.
 Despite this being a Saturday night show, my hunch is that the Keystone Palo Alto was just less likely to host a taper on any given night than the other Keystone clubs.
 That's conjectural, though testable.
 Anyway, as we know the next night would see a gig waaaay off the beaten path -- at River Theater, Guerneville, CA -- and the introduction of Jacklyn LaBranch and DeeDee Dickerson as Garcia's backup singers.
 Ms. LaBranch would be a JGB fixture ever-after, her 12.5 years in the band surpassed only by constant bandmate Melvin Seals (14.5 years) and the one and only John Kahn (ca. 25 years).
-How long did Ms. Dickerson stay in the band?
-I have some question about that, but I'll try to elaborate my thinking on that separately.
+Ms. Dickerson stayed on through 1983.

 !
 R: tape is quite solid.
 Not super-high definition, but I can hear all of the instruments and the vocals reasonably distinctly.